-Elk are found primarily in the Black Hills; however, limited herds occupy prairie landscapes in Fall River, Meade, Butte, Bennett and Gregory counties.
-South Dakota's present-day elk herd, residing in the Black Hills, consists of over 6,000 Rocky Mountain elk.
+Elk are found primarily in the Black Hills; however, other populations can be found scattered across the prairie landscapes of South Dakota.
+Currently, the Black Hills elk population consists of over 6,000 Rocky Mountain elk.
 Only South Dakota residents are eligible to apply for and receive an elk license in South Dakota.

 Applicants must not currently hold an elk license for the 2021 season or have held an elk license in the past 9 years.